DarkionAvey/windhawk-taskbar-centered-condensed/README.md

 ---

-## 🛣️ Potential roadmap
+## 🛣️ Planned features

-1. ~~Use debounce to stop running the animations concurrently~~ ✅
-2. Proper "unloading" of mod.
-3. ~~Taskbar dividers~~ ✅
-4. Move widget panel to the center (partially implemented)
+1. Add support for custom taskbar icons (partially implemented).
-5. Replace the taskbar weather widget with WebView for more interesting stuff to show
+2. Replace the taskbar weather widget with WebView for more interesting stuff to show.
-6. Add support for custom taskbar icons
-7. Offset the 'StartMenu', 'ActionCenter', and 'WidgetPanel' layouts to where the taskbar is currently at
+3. Offset the 'StartMenu', 'ActionCenter', and 'WidgetPanel' layouts to where the taskbar is currently at.

 ---

 ## 🙌 Credits

-Huge thanks to these awesome developers who made this mod possible:
+Huge thanks to these awesome developers who made this mod possible -- your contributions to modding Windows are truly appreciated!:

 - [`Michael Maltsev (m417z)`](https://github.com/m417z)
 - [`Valentin Radu (valinet)`](https://github.com/valinet)

-Your contributions to modding Windows are truly appreciated!

 ---